gomorpheus/morpheus-docs/installation/app/troubleshooting/troubleshooting.rst

     **Resolution**

-        Some OSs, specicially Amazon Linux 2, will present this error and can prevent services from starting, such as Elasticsearch.
+        Some OSs, Amazon Linux 2 and CentOS 9 noticed, will present this error and can prevent services from starting, such as Elasticsearch.
 To resolve this error, run the following to increase the vm.max_map_count:

             .. code:: bash